IcaliaLabs/homebrew-formulae/README.md

 ## Development tips

-If your'e maintaining this repo, this may help:
+If you're maintaining this repo, this may help:

 ```
 # At the root of this repository: